 Wear loose, comfortable clothing so that movement is unrestricted.

 Coming early to class is a great idea.
-This allows you time to register, pay, put your things away and arrive into class in an unhurried manner.
+This allows you time to sign in, put your things away and arrive into class in an unhurried manner.

 How should I prepare for my first class?